Anthony W. Miller: Career

 From 2009 to 2013, Miller served as Deputy Secretary of Education in the Obama administration.

-In 2017, Anthony W. Miller became board chair of Apollo Education Group, the parent company of University of Phoenix, a for-profit college.
-He and Vistria Group co-CEO Martin Nesbitt are board members of the University of Phoenix.
+In 2017, Anthony W. Miller became board chair of Apollo Education Group, the parent company of the for-profit college University of Phoenix.
+He and Vistria Group co-CEO Martin Nesbitt are board members of the University of Phoenix, and was involved in the $1.1 billion sale to take University of Phoenix private in 2016.

 Education

 Miller holds an M.B.A. from the Stanford Graduate School of Business and a bachelor's degree in industrial engineering from Purdue University.

 Personal life

 Miller and his wife, Carole, have one son and reside in Arlington, Virginia.